xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/print.md

 <!-- MULTICODE_BLOCK_END -->

 The response follows the [standard format][].
-Additional fields in the result depend on the internal state of the `rippled` server.
+Additional fields in the result depend on the internal state of the <span class="code-snippet">rippled</span> server.
 The results of this command are subject to change without notice.

 ### Possible Errors